Robert Manduca

 Beyond my academic research, I help run Reviving Growth Keynesianism, an effort to derive lessons for today from the economic thought of previous eras.

-I can be reached by email at rmanduca@umich.edu or on Twitter at @robertmanduca
+I can be reached by email at rmanduca@umich.edu or on Bluesky at @robertmanduca.bsky.social

 Welcome!